 We calculated all maternity and paternity analyses with individuals typed at a minimum of 6 loci using at least an 80% confidence level.
 For maximum reliability of paternity assignments, we only included juveniles with an assigned dam at 95% confidence from the maternity analysis.
 We did not exclude parents based on 1 mismatch with offspring allowing identification of the most likely parent from among multiple non-excluded parents (Kalinowski et al. 2007).
 However, we only accepted parentage assignments when there was no more than 1 mismatch for assumed dam-sire-offspring relationships.
 Total exclusionary power for the dataset was over 98% (Jamieson and Taylor 1997).
 Once paternity was assigned, we separated candidate sires by tactic (dispersed versus non-dispersed) each year to account for timing of male dispersal.

-Statistical analyses were performed in SAS v.9.3 (Cary, NC); ; we considered results to be significant if P < 0.05.
+Statistical analyses were performed in SAS (SAS Institute Inc. 2011); we considered results to be significant if P < 0.05.

-Ethical notes.― All methods of handling met ABS/ASAB and American Society of Mammalogists ethical treatment guidelines (Guidelines for the Use of Animals 2012; Sikes et al. 2011) and all methods were approved by the University of Central Florida’s Institutional Animal Care and Use Committee (#07-43W).
+Ethical notes.― All handling methods met approved ethical treatment guidelines for the Association for the Study of Animal Behaviour (Guidelines for the Use of Animals 2012) and the American Society of Mammalogists (Sikes et al. 2011).
+All methods were approved by the University of Central Florida’s Institutional Animal Care and Use Committee (#07-43W).

 Results

 Field sampling.―Over the course of this study, we trapped 472 individuals (152 adult females and 165 adult males) and monitored a total of 30 social groups.
 We observed squirrels for a total of approximately 1,700 h and recorded 38 estrous events.
 Of those, we had sufficient copulation data from 32 estruses (25 individual females) with 158 recorded copulations.
 Copulations were unevenly distributed among males attending estrus event (0.47 ± 0.80 copulations/male; CV = 170.9; Is = 2.92) with over 65% of males never observed copulating.
 Both tactics were always present at estrous events but the majority of observed copulations (70.3%) were by dispersed (n = 90) or unknown (n = 21) males.
 Of those known males that copulated, we found no differences between tactics in who copulated first (χ2 = 1.15, d.f. = 1, P = 0.28) or location of 1st copulation (Above: χ2 = 0.01, d.f. = 1, P = 0.923; Below: χ2 = 1.77, d.f. = 1, P = 0.18).
 To account for those males that were not observed copulating and for dispersed males representing a larger proportion of the population, we calculated copulatory success per known individual.
 We found no differences between tactics in the average number of copulations per male (χ2 = 0.02, d.f. = 3, P = 0.89); dispersed males copulated 0.32 ± 0.1 times per estrus and non-dispersed averaged 0.34 ± 0.1 copulations per estrus.
-We also found no differences between tactics in where copulations occurred (Above: χ2 = 0.12, d.f. = 3, P = 0.74; Below: χ2 = 0.30, d.f. = 3, P = 0.58).
+We also found no differences between tactics when comparing where copulations occurred (Above: χ2 = 0.12, d.f. = 3, P = 0.74; Below: χ2 = 0.30, d.f. = 3, P = 0.58).
 Above-ground copulations averaged 0.12 ± 0.0 and 0.10 ± 0.0 for dispersed and non-dispersed males respectively.
 Below-ground copulations were higher but similar between tactics with an average of 0.20 ± 0.1 for dispersed males and 0.24 ± 0.1 for non-dispersed males.